Cai Hesen: In France

 In 1919, he traveled to France for the Work-Study Program with his mother and his sister Cai Chang (蔡畅).
 On the ship he met and fell in love with Xiang Jingyu.
 At a time when "free love," that is, individual choice, was considered indecent, the two discussed political problems and theories, leading to a romantic relationship.
 In Paris, Cai organized the Work and Study Cooperative Society (Gongxue huzhu she) and advocated Marxist communism.
-In May 1920, Cai and Xiang Jingyu were married.
+In May 1920, Cai and Xiang Jingyu married.
+Their marriage became known as the "Xiang Cai Alliance" or the "looking upward alliance" as a model for marriage based on principles of individual freedom and shared revolutionary beliefs.

 Cai's conviction that only violent revolution could solve China's problems fractured the Work-Study student group, but Cai was determined to form a Marxist party among his Hunan fellow students.
 Cai's letters to Mao Zedong, who was then in Beijing, were influential in their advocacy of Bolshevism.
 Mao replied, "there is not one word with which I do not agree."

 In July 1920, Cai and leaders of the New People's Study Society publicly attacked the leaders of the Work-Study Movement for their optimistic anarchist belief in cultural change, education, and communal values.
 After the Chinese Communist Party was founded, Cai wrote and gained permission to establish an official branch in Europe.
 In the latter half of 1921, Cai was arrested by the French government for organizing a wave of protests against the Work-Study leadership over admissions to the Sino-French Institute at the University of Lyons, and was deported soon after.

 Revolutionary career

+Cai and Xiang Jingyu returned to China to work in the Chinese Communist Party's central organization.

+The Communist Party during its 2nd National Congress in July 1922 decided to establish an authoritative publication to disseminate its views on anti-imperialism and revolution.
+This resulted in the founding of The Guide Weekly in Shanghai, the first openly-published newspaper of the central organ of the Communist Party.
+Cai was the paper's editor.

+Cai was a member of the 2nd, 3rd, 4th, 5th, and 6th Central Committees of the Chinese Communist Party, as well as a member of the 5th and 6th Central Political Bureaus and other important positions.

+During the May Thirtieth Movement, Cai's brother, Cai Linzheng, was shot and killed while leading a workers' picket team in the Guangzhou-Hong Kong strike.

+Cai's work during the May Thirtieth Movement exacerbated his health problems and the Communist Party sent him to Beijing to recuperate.